venkat-mr369/OracleCloud-OCI/primevideo-app-advanced.md

 - Implement **firewall, security lists, and IAM** for defense-in-depth.
 - Monitor all metrics and manage spend using built-in analytics and budgeting.

-**Instructions:**
-Copy and paste this content directly into your Word document.
-For diagrams, use smart art/flow charts to represent workflow sections, and use Word tables for the estimation charts.
-Headings match Word’s structure for clarity and quick navigation.
-This approach matches best DevOps/architectural practices for a global streaming service built on Oracle Cloud.